 • Where you’ll be traveling.
 Are you planning on using your card on business trips and frequent certain countries for work?
 If so, there are certain countries or parts of the world where an international credit card may be more widely accepted.
 Additionally, different cards may be accepted in different locations.

 • Rates and fees.
-Look to see what the APR on the credit card will be.
+Look to see what the APR on a credit card will be.
 If you plan on keeping a balance out of necessity, it’s particularly important that you have a good APR for a credit card.
 The lower the APR, the less you’ll pay in interest when you carry a balance.
 Also take a look at any other fees that may apply with the card, such as annual fees, late fees, cash advance fees, and, of course, foreign transaction fees.

 • Perks and rewards.
 Not all credit cards are equal when it comes to the perks and rewards they offer.
 It’s easy to be dazzled by attractive travel-related perks, but make sure they’re ones you’ll actually use.
 Also look at the earn rate for different categories, and see if the categories with the higher earn rates are in line with your spending habits.